aws/amazon-neptune-jdbc-driver/README.md

 # JDBC Driver for Amazon Neptune

-This driver provides JDBC connectivity for the Amazon Neptune service using OpenCypher queries.
+This driver provides JDBC connectivity for the Amazon Neptune service using openCypher, Gremlin, SQL-Gremlin, and SPARQL queries.

 ## Connection Requirements